citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Suppress mipmap for cube ([#4822](https://github.com/citra-emu/citra/pull/4822)) by [wwylele](https://github.com/wwylele)

 A small regression when mipmaps and cubemaps were added to Citra: the combination of these two were not supported.
-In very rare cases, games would use both of them and cause issues, so wwylele stepped in and changed it so they no longer conflict in Citra.
+In very rare cases, games would use both and cause issues, so [wwylele](https://github.com/wwylele) stepped in and made them work together properly in Citra.

 (Picture of fire emblem sky box)
 This change fixed an issue with Fire Emblems sky box not rendering correctly.